 Education & Certification

-Undergraduate Degree: University of Illinois at Chicago - Current Undergrad, Political Science, Biology
+Undergraduate Degree: University of Illinois at Chicago - Bachelor in Arts, Political Science and Government

 ACT Composite: 34